byteball/counterstake-sdk/README.md

 * `dst_network`: destination network where the tokens are to be transferred to: `Obyte`, `Ethereum`, `BSC`, or `Polygon`.
 Subsequent swaps are supported on Obyte only.
 * `dst_asset`: the token to receive on the destination network, its symbol or asset id (or contract address for EVM networks).
 * `recipient_address`: address of the recipient on the destination chain.
+* `data`: optional data to be passed to the recipient address.
+It's usefull for calling AAs on the destination side.
 * `assistant_reward_percent`: percentage of the amount to be paid to an assistant for helping to process the cross-chain transfer.
 * `signer`: signer object from [ethers](https://docs.ethers.io) for signing the transfer transaction.
 It is optional in browser: if missing, the SDK will use MetaMask to create it and ask the user to change the network if necessary.
 * `testnet`: whether to use testnet.
 Optional.
 If missing, mainnet is assumed.